If you made any changes in Pure these will be visible here soon.

 Biography

-I am a Reader in physics and part of the photon physics group, which is based in the Photon Science Institute (PSI).
+I am a Professor in physics and part of the photon physics group, which is based in the Photon Science Institute (PSI).
 I am the Theme leader for Photonics Materials and Devices in the PSI, which is aligned with the 'Atoms to Devices' strand of the Henry Royce Institute (HRI); my work on 2D materials is similarly aligned with that theme of the HRI.

 Career history